 Carole said "I loved England and working there was really stimulating."
-When she wasn't working she went to many parties, visited the zoo, and spent time with her close friend Lt.
+When she wasn't working she attended many parties and visited the London zoo.
+She also spent time with her close friend Lt.
 Troy who had been injured during the war.
-She was so busy that during her first two months there she lost eleven pounds.
-On November 25 Carole participated in a charity performance of The Bishop's Wife for King George and Queen Elizabeth.
+Carole was so busy that during her first two months there she lost eleven pounds.
+On November 25, 1947 Carole participated in a charity performance of The Bishop's Wife for King George and Queen Elizabeth.
 After the show she attended a star-studded celebration with Bob Hope, Loretta Young, Patricia Roc, Rex Harrison, and Lilli Palmer.
 She was not photographed with Harrison but she did pose with Lilli.
+In December of 1947 Carole went to see dancer Ram Gopal at the Prince's Theater in London.

 Lilli Palmer, Patricia Roc, and Carole

-In January of 1948 Carole was featured on the cover of the British magazine Film Illustrated Monthly.
-Horace came to visit her but they only spent a few days together.
-She finished filming Noose in February and returned to California.
+British audiences loved Carole and she was featured on the cover several British film magazines including Film Illustrated Monthly.
+Her husband Horace came to visit her in England but they only spent a few days together.
+She finished filming Noose in February of 1948 and returned to California.
 Lana Turner had been renting her Pacific Palisades home while she was away.
-Carole filed for divorce and the press began to gossip about her close relationship with Rex.
+Carole filed for divorce in March and the press began to gossip about her close relationship with Rex.
 She told her friends that she was returning to England in August to make The Amazing Mr. X. Sadly Carole would take her own life just a few weeks before she was supposed to leave.

 At the London zoo